Texas Tropical Trail Heritage Sites and Attractions

 Learn more about our executive director and board members.

 Sandy lives in the Rockport-Fulton area.
 Most recently, Sandy was the Vice President of Marketing & Promotion for the Rockport-Fulton Chamber of Commerce.
 She is a Certified Tourism Executive (Texas Travel Alliance), a Texas Destination Marketer (Texas Association of Convention & Visitors Bureau), a Texas Friendly Hospitality Instructor, has certifications in Administration & Finance, Communications/Technology, Tourism/Group Sales, and Texas Heritage/Cultural Tourism (TACVB).
-Sandy also served on the Texas Tropical Trail Region board of directors and is the 2021 recipient of the Benchmark of Hospitality Award (TTA).
-She enjoys traveling, around the state, other coastal areas, and to Mississippi where her family resides.

 Valerie Bates, born in California, but a resident of south Texas since the mid 1960s, has been involved in the Tropical Trail Region since 2005.
 As Marketing Director of Port Isabel (Cameron County) and photographer and writer with an interest in the rich history and culture of deep south Texas, Valerie enjoys traveling and capturing the stories and essence of our communities.